 Voter Registration Modernization

 The nation’s broken voter registration system is a chief cause of long lines and Election Day chaos.
 Many states rely on a blizzard of paper records that are rife with error while leaving out eligible voters.
 The Brennan Center’s signature proposal to modernize voting would harness proven technology to ensure that every eligible voter is permanently registered.
 The move would add 50 million to the rolls, cost less, and curb the potential for fraud.
-Already, 45 states and the District of Columbia — without fanfare or partisan wrangling — have implemented important elements of the plan.
+Already, 46 states and the District of Columbia — without fanfare or partisan wrangling — have implemented important elements of the plan.
+Read our fact sheet explaining how a 21st century voting system would work.

 Many states across the country are successfully using components of voter registration modernization.
 Here is a complete rundown.